-The fourth edition of EuropeNow Film Festival will continue to focus on contemporary European topics, which include but are not limited to fiction, documentary, animated and art short and feature films of any length that depict important aspects of Europe’s present reality.
+The fifth edition of EuropeNow Film Festival will continue to focus on contemporary European topics, which include but are not limited to fiction, documentary, animated and art short and feature films of any length that depict important aspects of Europe’s present reality.
 Examples of issues covered in the previous editions are refugee crisis, environmental crisis, economic recession, LGBTQ+ rights, Brexit, as well as shifts in lifestyle, tradition, culture and institutions as part of a variety of European nations.

 EuropeNow has partnered with the Elizabeth Kostova Foundation for Creative Writing in NYC.
 This gives the opportunity to explore new horizons in the world of contemporary literature and poetry in the Balkans, and the way it transcends its original form and flows into the art of cinema.
 With this in mind, contemporary writers, poets, scriptwriters, and columnists from all across Europe are invited to participate in a workshop on ‘writing for the screen’ and ‘Adaptation: From the page to the dark room’.